KhrystynaDubovyk/RequirementsTest/use_cases/iAP over BT re-connection.md

 1. User connects the same device connects over USB

 _Expected:_
-2. SDL receives signal about USB connection of the same device [SDL receives `<UUID>` of the connected device]
+2. SDL receives signal about USB connection of the same device [HMI sends `<UUID>` of the connected device to SDL]
 3. SDL receives signal about transport switch of the same device
 4. SDL starts <AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N reconnection timer